dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ### Discover

 #### Question development
-1. Choose a random object from a random object generator.
+1. In your journal, write three objects from your home.
+If you cannot think of any, choose three objects from a random object generator.
 Here is [one](http://roger.redevised.com/).
 (2 mins)
 2. Free associate.
 This process will help with lateral thinking.
 (10 mins)
   - On a journal page, write as many reactions to this object as you can as one word responses.
   - If you write sentences, put a one word description in parenthesis next to it.